 There have been countless scientific studies that show how dogs can be beneficial to human’s mental and physical health.

 In my guide to Frenchies as therapy dogs, I’ve referenced various studies that show how dogs can:

 - Reduce blood pressure better than drugs.

 - Reduce stress in students.

 If one dog can have those type of effects, imagine how your well-being could increase by having two French Bulldogs instead of one!

 Do French Bulldogs need another dog companion?

-Based on having Lola stay with us, I can say with no doubt in my mind that French bulldogs do need a companion.
+Based on having the puppy stay with us, I can say with no doubt in my mind that French bulldogs do need a companion.
 We’ve now seen it first hand, and are now seriously considering getting a second dog to make a pair.

 Frenchies are renowned as being companion dogs.
 They love human companionship, but also that of other dogs.

 Unlike some dog breeds, you can’t leave them alone for hours on end.
 By having a second Frenchie this won’t be as big an issue.